Homological stability for topological chiral homology of completions: Definition of topological chiral homology of partial algebras

 This means that we can use $\int_{M,\leq c} P$ as our model for topological chiral homology of partial algebras with $\pi_0 (P) = \{1,\ldots,c\}$ and we will always want to do so.

-In particular this construction works when $P$ is a strictly commutative topological monoid $A$ with $\pi_0 (A) = \{1,\ldots,c\}$.
-However, in that case, one could propose a third equivalent definition of $\int_M P$ as the quotient of a subspace of $Z \subset Sym(M \times A)$.
-Here $Z$ is the subspace of configurations of points such that whenever several points are at the same location, their labels are composable.
-The relation we impose on $Z$ to obtain $\int_M A$ is generated by: whenever $m_1=m_2$.
-Thus for example we have that $Sym(M) \cong \int_M \mathbb N$.
+\begin{example} Note that when $A$ is a strictly commutative abelian monoid, $\int_M A$ is homeomorphic to the quotient of $\mr{Sym}(M \times A)$ by the relation that whenever several points are at the same location, we can compose their labels.
+In other words, the relation is generated by: whenever $m_1=m_2$.
+Thus for example we have that $\mr{Sym}(M) \cong \int_M \mathbb N$.

-This construction generalizes to any strictly commutative topological partial monoid $P$ by only imposing the relation on $Z$ when addition is defined.
-If $\pi_0 (P) = \{1,\ldots,c\}$, the result of this construction is homeomorphic to $\int_{M,\leq c} P$.